|Kemeny & Kurtz - The Invention Of BASIC|

 Page 1 of 3

-In May 2014 it is 50 years since the invention of the BASIC language and of time sharing.
+BASIC was invented for the sole purpose of making programming as easy as it could possibly be.
 Is there another language that can claim to have done more to change the way we use computers?
 You may not like it, but it was the language that brought computing to the masses.

 BASIC was the language of the personal computer back in the 1980s.
 It was also the language that most people associate with Microsoft in its early days - Microsoft Basic, then QBasic, Visual Basic and finally Visual Basic .NET.
 Microsoft started as a company by selling implemenations of the language for just about every personal computer on the market.